4 ways to improve communication between marketing and sales

 1. Recognize the synergistic relationship between sales and marketing

-The value of a great sales team should not be underestimated, particularly in regard to its immediate impact on your bottom line.
+Don't underestimate the value of a great sales team, particularly in regard to its immediate impact on your bottom line.
 But without marketing, sales won’t prosper.

 Years ago, a qualitative model constructed for a Forbes study yielded insights regarding how marketing support (or the lack of) directly impacts sales.
 For one company lacking marketing activity, product consideration rates lagged 40% behind those of the leading competitor.
 By bolstering its marketing efforts, this same company raised its consideration rates by 16%.
 Considering that each 1% difference represented 20 new opportunities, this kind of change is significant.